homermultitext/hmt-mom/README.md

+# HMT-MOM: 1.0 release series

-# Homer Multitext project: Mandatory Ongoing Maintenance (HMT-MOM): work in 2017
+Homer Multitext project: Mandatory Ongoing Maintenance.

-HMT MOM is a library to support editorial work on the Homer Muiltitext project.
-It is used by the `mom.sc` script included in the [template files for HMT editors](https://github.com/homermultitext/hmt-editors-template).

-In 2017, we are migrating to a new technical infrastructure (to be published as version 2.0 of HMT MOM).
-More information will be linked here when version 2.0 is released.

-Information in the [project wiki][1] does not yet reflect version 2.0.
+Although HMT MOM can be installed and used on any system with git, gradle and the Homer Multitext project's [fork of the Perseus morphological parser][morph], MOM is primarily intended for use from within the [Homer Multitext project virtual machine for editors][vm].

+Detailed documentation on how to use MOM in editing material for the Homer Multitext project is being added to the project web site's [guides for editors and contributors][2].

+## Version numbering##

+The left-most digit identifies a major version, defined as a version that either dramatically changes MOM's functionality, or requires a change in configuration.
+The second digit from the left identifies an upgrade that adds some tests or functionality to the main version, but does not require a change in configuration.
+The third digit identifies a version with changes that do not change what MOM tests and validates (e.g., a version that improves formatting of HTML reports or user interface).

+## Further information##

+See the [project wiki][1] for further notes and draft documentation, and discussion of future development plans.

 [morph]: https://github.com/homermultitext/morpheus